-Born in Detroit, MI on Valentines Day 1969, Pat Smillie, was the first of two children born to young parents Ronald (an iron worker) and Rose Marie Smillie.
-Some of Pat's earliest musical influences included Motown artists such as Bob Seger, The Temptations, Marvin Gaye, Stevie Wonder, as well as, blue-eyed soul rockers such as Bob Seger and Mitch Ryder.
+Born in Detroit, Pat Smillie, was the first of two children born to young parents Ron (an iron worker) and Rose Marie Smillie.
+Some of Pat's earliest musical influences included Motown artists such as The Temptations, Marvin Gaye, Stevie Wonder, as well as, blue-eyed soul rockers such as Bob Seger and Mitch Ryder.
 Smillie has also cited legendary vocalists such as Wilson Pickett, Ray Charles, and Joe Cocker as important influences.

 Pat Smillie has performed twice at the Chicago Blues Festival (in 2003 and 2005).
-He has also toured Europe and his band performed at the 2011 Blues Alive Festival (in Sumperk, CZ).
+He and his band also toured Europe (Poland, Czech Republic, and Slovakia) and performed at the 2011 Blues Alive Festival (in Sumperk, CZ).

 In the Summer of 2015, frustrated by the decline of Chicago's live music scene, Pat Smillie finally returned to live in his hometown of Detroit, MI.
 He is currently writing songs and recording demos for an upcoming studio project.